 (2) If you see something and report it honestly then that does not need referencing: "I saw an amazing sunset on my visit to France."
 Great!
 And I love the photo! ...just don't try to then claim too much: "Therefore all sunsets in France are amazing and the best in the whole world."
 Hold on there!
 You can't just say that!
 But, thanks again for showing me that amazing photo and tell me more about your holiday it sounds great.

 (4) Then there are some things that are fairly well known but need a general reference.
-For this I typically use wikipedia.
-Or, I might use something like a well-referenced scientific textbook or popular science book.
+For this I typically use Wikipedia.
+Or, I might use something like a well-referenced scientific textbook, a popular science book or a search on the excellent Google Scholar (which is a good way for the general public to search the academic literature).
 I have a PhD in science and my experience of wikipedia is that it is very detailed but still lacks many of the commonly-accepted scientific facts.
 Therefore I often go beyond wikipedia for my general referencing.

 I am sometimes wrong.
 Everyone I have ever met or listened to or read has been wrong sometimes.
 I am also wrong sometimes.
 I estimate that maybe 5% of what I say and write is slightly wrong but not in a misleading way.
 Maybe 0.1% is wrong and also misleading.
 I think this is normal for a good non-fiction content producer.
 I am always trying to improve these percentages.
 I welcome constructive criticism and offers to help.